bento-platform/bento/README.md

 > NOTE: by default, the `gateway` service *does* need to be running for this to work as the configuration will pass via
 > the URL set in the `.env` file which points to the gateway.
 >
-> If you do not plan to use the built-in OIDC provider, you will have to handle the `auth_config` and `instance_config`
+> If you do not plan to use the built-in OIDC provider, you will have to handle auth configuration manually.
-> manually (see `./etc/auth/..` and `./etc/scripts/..` for further details)

 The `CLIENT_SECRET` environment variable must be set using the value provided by Keycloak.
 If `bentoctl` was used, this should have been printed to the console when `init-auth` was run.

+##### If you need to retrieve `CLIENT_SECRET` manually:

 Using a browser, connect to the `auth` endpoint (by default `https://bentov2auth.local`) and use the admin credentials from the env file.
 Once within Keycloak interface, navigate to the *Configure/Clients* menu.
 Select